 Also buried in this cemetery are his brother and sister in law, Joseph and Elizabeth (Forney) Miner, and several of Joseph's children, further evidence of the family connection between Jacob and Joseph.

 There is no grave marker today for Jacob at the Lutheran & German Reformed Cemetery.
 Nor was there one when the cemetery was indexed in 1995 by Jean Veits Highland.
 However, the stone apparently was in place and readable when the cemetery was indexed in 1928 by researcher/publisher Grace M. Winnagle.
 Its fate is unknown.

-The fates of children Uriah, Elizabeth and Ann are lost to history.
+The fates of children Elizabeth and Ann are lost to history.

-Great-great granddaughter Carol Serb has been researching this line.
+Great-great granddaughter Carol Serb researched this line some years ago.

 Copyright © 2001-2005, 2008, 2014, 2020 Mark A. Miner